aurtzy/linux-autosetup/README.md

 - [Mentions](#mentions)

 # Requirements
-- Bash 5.0.17+, which should be present on most modern Linux distributions (Older versions may also work, but this is not guaranteed)
+- Bash 5.0.17+ (Older versions may also work, but this is not guaranteed)
 - A Linux distribution

 # Installation